- General ASA24 Information

 Only a particular study's investigator(s) and the ASA24 operations team can access response data.
 Access is gained through usernames and strong passwords.

-Q: How long will data remain accessible from the ASA24 Researcher Web site following the completion of a study?
+How long will data remain accessible from the ASA24 Researcher Website following the completion of a study?

-Data are maintained in the system for a period of at least one year (unless the researcher requests an earlier date for data purging).
+Data are maintained in the system for a period of at least one year (unless the Researcher requests an earlier date for data purging).
 Researchers will be notified before their data are removed from the system.

-Q: What is the recommended citation for ASA24?
+What is the recommended citation for the ASA24 system?

-You may also consider including the following sentence in your manuscript: Dietary intake data were collected and analyzed using the Automated Self-Administered 24-hour Recall (ASA24) system, version, developed by the National Cancer Institute, Bethesda, MD.
+To achieve this, we invite investigators to including the following sentence in the methods section of their manuscripts: Dietary intake data for (24-hour recalls OR food records) were collected and analyzed using the Automated Self-Administered 24-hour (ASA24) Dietary Assessment Tool, version (YEAR), developed by the National Cancer Institute, Bethesda, MD.